CloudLabsAI-Azure/Cloud-Native-Application/labguide/04-Scale-the-application-and-Validate-HA.md

    ![The first row of the Pods box is highlighted, and the pod has a green check mark and is running.](media/nwcontainer.png "API Pods changing state")

-1. Return to the API Deployment and scale it back to `1` replica.
-See Step 3 above for how to do this if you are unsure.
+1. Return to the **contoso-traders-product** API Deployment.
+Select **YAML** navigation item and scale it back to `1` replica.

-1. Return to the sample web site's stats page in the browser and refresh while Kubernetes is scaling down the number of Pods.
+1. Return to the ContosoTarders website's stats page in the browser and refresh while Kubernetes is scaling down the number of Pods.
 You should be able to see the website running without any issues

     ![Replica Sets is selected under Workloads in the navigation menu on the left.
 On the right are the Details and Pods boxes.
 Only one API host name, which has a green check mark and is listed as running, appears in the Pods box.](media/website3.png "View replica details")